eolecvk/transport-optimization/README.md

 # transport-optimization

-Input a list of location address and get a time matrix containing driving time values.
+Returns a time matrix containing driving time in seconds between input addresses.
-For i, j in [1, 25]: value `a_ij` of the time matrix is the time in second to drive from i to j.
+For i, j in [1, 25]: value `a_ij` of the time matrix is the time to drive from address i to address j.

 ## APIs